AguaClara/aguaclara/docs/source/guide-dev.rst

 Pull Requests
 *************
-Once you're finally ready to merge your code into the master branch...
+Once you're finally ready to merge your code into the main branch...

 #.
 Push any final commits on your branch.
-#.  `Create a pull request <https://github.com/AguaClara/aguaclara/compare>`_ (PR) on Gitub to merge your development branch with the master branch.
+#.  `Create a pull request <https://github.com/AguaClara-Reach/aguaclara/compare>`_ (PR) on Gitub to merge your development branch with the main branch.
 #.
 Follow the pull request template to write a title and description for your PR.
 #.
 Add at least one reviewer who is a maintainer of ``aguaclara``.
 You can also tag, message, or email them to make sure they know to give a review.
 #.
 Wait for the reviewer to approve and merge the PR or request changes.

 Publishing a Release
 --------------------
-If your PR has been merged into the master branch, publish your release (or ask a collaborator to) as follows:
+If your PR has been merged into the main branch, publish your release (or ask a collaborator to) as follows:

 #.
-Go to the `Releases <https://github.com/AguaClara/aguaclara/releases>`_ on the ``aguaclara`` Github.
+Go to the `Releases <https://github.com/AguaClara-Reach/aguaclara/releases>`_ on the ``aguaclara`` Github.
 #.
 Click "Draft a new release".
 #.
 Create a new tag with the same name as the new version number (e.g. v0.3.0).
 #.
 Give your release a title and description.